SOsintOps/Argos/README.md

 Bazzel's book uses virtual box, but I personally use VmWare, so will include a commented out portion of code which will install vmware tools.

 ## Requirements:
-For the tool to work, please ensure you are running an Ubuntu 20.4 virtual machine.
-Also, your username has to be "OSINT" for the bash shortcuts to work.
+For the tool to work, please ensure you are running an Ubuntu* 20.4 virtual machine.
+Your user has to be "**osint**" for the bash shortcuts to work.

 ## Usage:
 1) Ensure you are in your terminal and located at the ```/Desktop/```.